esirko/utilities-monitor-dashboard/README.md

 The frontend will start on `http://localhost:5173`

-### 6. Login with Your Emporia Vue Credentials
+### 6. Login (if needed)

 1. Open `http://localhost:5173` in your browser
-2. Enter your Emporia Vue username and password
+2. If not auto-authenticated, enter your Emporia Vue credentials
 3. Click "Connect to Emporia Vue"
 4. The dashboard will load with your real energy data!